jfgbr/minimal/README.md

 minimal
 =======

-JSF projects

-    minimal: a minimal configuration to run JSF 2.2 in Tomcat 8
+    A minimal configuration to run JSF 2.2 in Tomcat 8